publicmap/amche-goa/README.md

 - Homepage: https://amche.in/
 - Development preview: https://amche.in/dev

 A simple and powerful citizen map portal for the state of Goa, India.
-Made with the latest map data and tools. _Amche_ mean÷≥kjytrewq  s
+Made with the latest map data and tools.

 ## Data